 Check back for periodic changes and ask for new ones if you have not seen one in a while.

-Dr. Mara practices her “everyday hero” work through her volunteering projects in the Klamath community.
+Dr. Mara practices her “everyday hero” work through her volunteering projects.
 She has been a part of the Kiwanis family since she participated in Key Club in high school.
-Sh started as a volunteer with SMART through her Circle K Club at Pacific University.
-Her favorite projects with Kiwanis include SMART, advising high school Key Clubs, knitting hats for new horns, making dinosaur fossils at the Children’s Learning Fair, and connecting with the community at the See’s candy booth during the winter holidays.
+She started as a volunteer with SMART through her Circle K Club at Pacific University.
+Her favorite projects with Kiwanis include SMART, advising high school Key Clubs, knitting hats for new borns, making dinosaur fossils at the Children’s Learning Fair, and connecting with the community at the See’s candy booth during the winter holidays.
 Anyone interested in a community service club should talk to Dr. Mara!